 You know Miller electronics has been the best choice for all sorts of welding projects in factories and construction sites since 1935.
 And Whether you are a professional welder or a home hobbyist or anything in between, both Miller 141 and 211 will give you top-notch performance.

-New enhancements include some exclusive features which makes them more convenient to use even for the beginners.
+New enhancements include some exclusive features which make them more convenient to use even for beginners.

 Now, I guess you want to reach your ultimate decision which one you should choose.

 Let me give you the details about these amazing machines that will let you pick the best suitable one for you.

 - Spool size: 8 in

 - Input Hz: 50/60 Hz

 - Current type: DC